-And the higher the 409A, the more cash you need.
-(This is because you trigger a higher tax bill – more on that below).
+And the higher the 409A, the more cash you need, because you trigger a higher tax bill.

 So why would anyone exercise before selling?
-Because otherwise you’d end up with the lowest possible net profit:
+Because otherwise you’d end up with the lowest possible net gain:

-If you exercise at least 12 months prior to selling – which is the case at A, B and C – your net profit is higher.
+If you exercise at least 12 months prior to selling – which is the case at A, B and C – your net gain is higher.

-And the lower the 409A when you exercise, the higher your net profit gets.
+And the lower the 409A when you exercise, the higher your net gain gets.